bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 ## Bottom placement of tab controls

-Move the tab controls to the bottom by setting the prop `end`
+Visually move the tab controls to the bottom by setting the prop `end`

 ```html
 <b-card no-body>